 Correct: The information includes name, date, time, and GMT offset.
 Avoid: The information includes name, date, time and GMT offset.

-A case study for the serial comma from a newspaper article that announces a tribute to Nelson Mandela after his death.
-Do not let this happen to you!
-"World leaders at Mandela tribute, Obama-Castro handshake and same-sex marriage date set..."

 In compound sentences, it is not always necessary to place a comma before the conjunction.
 If the two phrases that compose the compound sentence are brief, you can omit the comma.
 If one or both phrases are complex, use the comma.

 Ellipses

-See Microsoft Manual of Style for use of ellipses.
-As per the style guide, avoid the use of ellipses in technical documentation.
-However if you must use them, type three periods with no spaces in between them.
-Follow the style guide concerning spaces that precede and follow them.
-If you use a code block, place the ellipses on a separate line.
+Do not use ellipses except to indicate omitted code.
+When you must use them, type three periods with no spaces in between them and no spaces preceding or following the ellipses.
+In the code blocks, place the ellipses on a separate line.

-Correct:
+Example:

 <html>